Azure/azure-quickstart-templates/101-custom-rp-with-function/README.md

 https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.CustomProviders/resourceProviders/{resourceProviderName}/customResources/{customResourceName}?api-version=2018-09-01-preview
 ```

-You can also create\delete additional users.
+You can also create\delete additional "customResources".

 The code that enables this process is all implemented as part of the azure function that is deployed along with the template.
 To further understand how the function has been configured please look here: